Oil Painting Supplies for Beginners

-Unlike other mediums, oil paints are very easy to mix and therefore create a huge amount of colors and shades.
+Unlike other mediums, oil paints are very easy to mix, and therefore create a huge amount of colors and shades.

-Wet on wet or alla prima is a technique in which painting on top of a fresh layer of paint and thus the layers can be mixed with one another.
+Wet on wet or alla prima is a technique in which painting on top of a fresh layer of paint, and thus the layers can be mixed with one another.

-Wet on dry means waiting for the bottom layer to harden and only then paint a new layer on top of it.
+Wet on dry means waiting for the bottom layer to harden, and only then paint a new layer on top of it.

-The experienced painter has the ability to reach the same results in different techniques.
 Techniques or painting styles are a matter of personal preference.

 From time to time (when painting), remember to move back from the canvas, in order to see the big picture.

 Once you have some painting materials, it is time to learn how to mix oil paints.